natalie-cullings/TripleTen-Data-Science-Bootcamp-Projects/Project_12-Numerical_Methods/README.md

 Rusty Bargain, a hypothetical used car sales service company is developing an app to attract new customers.
 The app allows users to quickly find out the market value of their car.

-Using historical data including technical specifications, trim versions, and prices, this project's objective is to build a model that the app will use to determine a vehicle's market model.
+Using historical data including technical specifications, trim versions, and prices, this project's objective is to build a model that utilizes gradient boosting; Rusty Bargain's new app will leverage this model to determine a vehicle's market value.

 ## Dataset <a id="dataset"></a>